justinjest/python-essentials/assignments/04DataWranglingAndAggregation.md

    - Aggregate the salary using the mean function.
    - Display the pivot table.

+**Hint:** Use the `pivot_table()` function in Pandas, setting 'Age' as the index and 'Salary' as the values.
+Aggregate the salary using the mean function.

 ### **Task 9: Data Transformation**
 1. **Apply a transformation to the 'Salary' column in `df1`:**
    - Increase the salary by 10% for each employee.